SAP security for S/4HANA® the challenges

 Quite a few SAP customers are currently migrating their systems to the new S/4HANA platform.
-This represents a great opportunity to re-think security and harden S/4HANA right from the outset.
+This represents a great opportunity to re-think SAP security for S/4HANA right from the outset.
 However, there are several challenges to securing S/4HANA.
 Despite sharing numerous settings with the “old” SAP Business Suite, some things are fundamentally different in S/4HANA.

 The core system for SAP S/4HANA, like the SAP Business Suite, is still the SAP NetWeaver Application Server ABAP.
 Looking at it from a security perspective, there are more things that SAP ERP and S/4HANA have in common than what sets them apart.
 However, there are some key differences.
 As the HANA technology evolves, it will mean that eventually, S/4HANA will not only be an ERP running on a HANA database, but the underlying application server will also change, leading to more and more applications running natively in HANA.